⚡ 100% Free · No Signup

 Forgetting About Accessibility

-Screen readers cannot meaningfully parse heavily glitched text.
+Screen readers can't meaningfully parse heavily glitched text.
 If you use glitch text for your entire display name or bio, visually impaired users will hear a long string of "combining tilde above, combining acute accent, combining…" repeated dozens of times.
 Use glitch text decoratively, not for essential information.

 Not Previewing on Mobile